MicrosoftDocs/sql-docs/azure-sql/database/firewall-create-server-level-portal-quickstart.md

 # Quickstart: Create a server-level firewall rule in Azure portal
 [!INCLUDE[appliesto-sqldb](../includes/appliesto-sqldb.md)]

-This quick-start tutorial describes how to create a [server-level firewall rule](firewall-configure.md) in Azure SQL Database.
+This quickstart describes how to create a [server-level firewall rule](firewall-configure.md) in Azure SQL Database.
 Firewall rules can give access to [logical SQL servers](logical-servers.md), single databases, and elastic pools and their databases.
 Firewall rules are also needed to connect on-premises and other Azure resources to databases.
 Server-level firewall rules do not apply to Azure SQL Managed Instance.

 ## Prerequisites